utm-cssc/utmhacklab.tech/resources/react-native/README.md

 [NativeBase](https://docs.nativebase.io/docs/CheatSheet.html)

 ## Further Steps
-We at the Hacklab believe in learning by doing.
+We ,at the Hacklab, believe in learning by doing.
 So here are some ideas for a few projects that you can work on to hone your skills.

 ### Create a simple application
 #### Expense Tracker app